 Xenoestrogens are a type of endocrine disruptor that alter the normal function of hormones.
 When xenoestrogens enter the body, they increase the total amount of estrogen, resulting in estrogen dominance.
 Since they are not biodegradable, they are stored in fat cells, and buildup can lead to reproductive issues, obesity, diabetes, and more.

-So, now that estrogen and the different types of estrogen have been thoroughly explained, continue reading to gain valuable information about the process of estrogen production in glands and receptors.
+Continue reading to gain valuable information about the process of estrogen production in glands and receptors.

 - Conrad, C. (2005).
 A Woman's Guide to Natural Hormones.
 New York: Penguin Group.
 Available from Google Books.